jjs912/BorwellSoftwareChallenge/Solution v3.0/README.md

   - 2 values entered
   - Values are numeric
   - Height of individual window does not exceed room height
-  - Total width of windows does not exceed room perimeter\
+  - Total width of windows does not exceed room perimeter

   User then enters 'F' when finished.

-- User input *

 ---